Eye-gaze Guided Multi-modal Alignment for Medical Representation Learning: Method

 \subsection{Multi-modal Data Processing}

 With the development of data collection technologies such as eye-tracking and speech recognition, it has become possible to collect and process multi-modal interaction data of radiologists during the diagnostic process.
-As illustrated in Fig.~\ref{fig_data_proce}, the presentation of multi-modal data in the MIMIC-EYE~\cite{hsieh2023mimic} dataset includes radiologists' audio, text transcript, eye-gaze data, and image.
+In this work, we utilize MIMIC-EYE~\cite{hsieh2023mimic} datasets as our training set, consisting of 3689 images extracted from the MIMIC datasets~\cite{johnson13026mimic,johnson2019mimic,johnson2020mimic,johnson2021mimic}.
+Each sample is accompanied by corresponding eye-tracking data and transcripts text.
+These eye-tracking data are provided by the publicly available EYE GAZE~\cite{karargyris2020eye} and REFLACX~\cite{lanfredi2021reflacx} datasets on PhysioNet~\cite{goldberger2000physiobank}.
 Since each modality is synchronized, the audio data is aligned with the eye-gaze data in time.
-By segmenting the audio based on the time before and after the pronunciation of each word, we can align the transcripts with the audio, thereby aligning word-level text with eye-gaze data.
+By segmenting the audio based on the time before and after the pronunciation of each word, we can align the transcripts with the audio, thereby aligning sentence-level text with eye-gaze data.
 Subsequently, we generate attention heatmap based on eye-gaze data and images to represent the image regions the radiologist focuses on.
-Through the aforementioned data processing steps, we achieve precise alignment between word-level text and image regions.
-It is noteworthy that due to the rapid speech rate of radiologists, there may be no available eye-gaze data within the time interval corresponding to a single word.
-In Fig.~\ref{fig_data_proce}, the word ``with'' in the transcript has no corresponding gaze data.
-Another common and unavoidable issue is the loss of eye-gaze data caused by blinking and intense head movement of radiologist, as seen in the last two words of the transcript.
-Due to these technical challenges, achieving perfect pairing between words and image regions is difficult.
-However, as shown in the right side of Fig.~\ref{fig_data_proce}, adjusting the text to the sentence level largely mitigates the issue of missing word-level heatmap (Heatmap with red edge), and the semantic information of the entire sentence also encompasses the information of each word.
-Therefore, in this work, we process text features at the sentence level.
+Through the aforementioned data processing steps, we achieve precise alignment between sentence-level text and image regions.
+Detailed processing method of eye-gaze and audio transcripts can be found at Supplementary Materials.